18 Historic Buildings in Sydney (Complete Guide)

-Here is our list of 18 historical buildings in the Sydney CBD.
-We have listed them in a logical geographical order so you can visit them in one big city walk.
+We’ve compiled a list of 18 historic buildings in the Sydney CBD, arranged in a logical geographical order so you can explore them on a single city walk.

 1. Australian Museum